PCs win most seats in N.B. election, Liberals vow to maintain power | Globalnews.ca

 READ MORE: All our New Brunswick election 2018 coverage

+Just before midnight Monday, the PCs were elected or leading in 22 ridings to the Liberals’ 21.
+A last-minute flip from PC Jake Stewart over People’s Alliance candidate Art O’donnell gave Higgs and the Conservatives the extra seat.

-Brian Gallant said Monday that he plans to meet with the Lieutenant-Governor and would speak about working collaboratively with other parties.
+Brian Gallant said Monday night that he plans to meet with the lieutenant-governor in the morning.

 “I know some New Brunswickers may be wondering what is next.
 This is something that has not been seen in a generation,” Gallant said Monday night.